Author: Katrina Barnett

 I hope you enjoy it.

-This is not a fanblog (not that there’s anything wrong with that), nor is it a collection of amateur film reviews.
-This blog is not intended to be a cache of Oldman info or critique, and while I plan to make my observations about the films of Mr. Gary and his performances in them (though, let me say right now: flawless.
-All of his performances are flawless, okay?), I’m more interested in exploring what is to be learned from the experience of engaging in film, and what good can come of stubborn obsessiveness, if any.
+This is not a fanblog (not that there’s anything wrong with that), nor is it a collection of amateur film reviews, exactly.
+This blog is not intended to be a cache of Oldman info or critique, and while I plan to make my observations about the Gary movies and his performances in them, I’m more interested in exploring what is to be learned from the experience of engaging in film, and what good can come of stubborn obsessiveness, if any.

-If you are looking for awesome Gary stuff, try the consistently updated tumblr F Yeah Gary Oldman or the Gary Oldman Web Twitter page, both of which I have already raided in aid of this blog’s creation.
+If you are looking for awesome Gary stuff, try Oldman’s spouse, curator/photographer Gisele Schmidt’s Instagram (it’s official as you can get, and also she’s delightful).
+Otherwise, there’s the consistently updated tumblr F Yeah Gary Oldman or the Gary Oldman Web Twitter page & Insta, all of which are great and have been raided by me in aid of this blog’s creation.

 All images that appear on MYWG are probably not mine.
 No copyright infringement intended.